Best iWatch Bands of 2021

 The Jwacct Steel Mesh Sport Loop is our pick for everyday wear.
 It is very versatile in that it can work well with casual or more formal clothing.
-The sleek and moderns design works with a t-shirt and jeans, as well as a shirt and tie.
-The Jwacct comes in a variety of colors.
-It's rather The Jwacct is rather light for a metal band, and the fit is comfortable and infinitely adjustable.
-The magnetic closure is very secure, and we never had it come loose.
-Although the band weighs more than a traditional silicone sport loop, we would use the Jwacct for exercise.
+Pairing well with both a t-shirt and jeans, as well as a shirt and tie, it comes in a variety of color options so you can optimize it for your own style.
+We appreciate its lightweight nature, especially for its metal band construction.
+The fit is comfortable and very adjustable.
+The magnetic closure is also very secure, never coming loose during our testing.
+Although it weighs more than a traditional silicone sport loop, we would also use it comfortably for exercise.
 It stays put and breathes rather well.
-It doesn't get sticky with sweat and moisture.

-The biggest downside to the Tovelo Sport Band is the hook and loop closure.
+The biggest downside to this band is the hook and loop closure.
 It can become unreliable during the sweatiest of workouts.
 While we never lost the band altogether, it came loose from time to time.
 The mounting hardware is plastic, meaning it doesn't look high-quality or durable.
 This band is ideal for those looking for something very light and nearly undetectable.

 The iYou Sport Band is a traditional iWatch sport band made of silicone.
 It doesn't offer the widest range of adjustment, but it does come in two sizes.
 The S/M size barely fits our tester's smaller wrists, but those with larger wrists will need to size up to the M/L size.
 The iYou Sport Band comes in 35 colors as well as three, six, and eight packs.
 It is very comfortable and lightweight, coming in at 17.3g.
 It works very well for exercise, and we never had the closure come loose.